platformio/platformio-core/docs/userguide/index.rst

 .. option::
     --force, -f

-Force to accept any confirmation prompts.
-This option allows to avoid an issue with :ref:`faq_troubleshooting_pioblocksprompt`
+Force to accept any confirmation prompts and disable progress bars.

 .. option::
     --version